sakaru/rpi-ipv6-gateway/Readme.md

 */10 * * * * curl -s 'https://<username>:<tunnel-token>@ipv4.tunnelbroker.net/nic/update?hostname=<tunnel-id>' &> /dev/null
 ```
 The `cronie` service is already running as it was enabled earlier.

+## Additional stuff ##

+### Online port scanner ###

+If you want to double check reachability from outside, use [an online IPv6 port scanner](http://www.subnetonline.com/pages/ipv6-network-tools/online-ipv6-port-scanner.php).

+### Browser extensions ###
+Firefox has an extension called [4or6](https://addons.mozilla.org/en-US/firefox/addon/4or6/) and Chrome has one called [IPvFoo](https://chrome.google.com/webstore/detail/ipvfoo/ecanpcehffngcegjmadlcijfolapggal) which can tell you if you're currently using IPv4 or IPv6 to connect to a website.

+### No more NAT!! ###
+Your rpi now has a permanent and static IPv6 address.
+If you own a domain name, you should consider creating an AAAA record for the rpi.
+Then if you're away (but still on an IPv6 network) you can connect to your rpi at home to initiate downloads or otherwise use your home internet.

+### Netflix :( ###
+Check that netflix doesn't block your streams, they might think you're trying to get around their geo-blockers.
+Netflix does work for me, but I've heard this isn't always the case.